smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 conditionally execute any action within the IBM i partition as well as any OpCon Event command.

-The response to message ID SMA5801 does not connect directly to the pending message that caused the job\'s MSGW status.
+The response to message ID SMA5801 does not connect directly to the pending message that caused the job's MSGW status.
 That original message will still require a response, either manual or automatic.
 Separate Message Management Parameters must be added if the original message is one that might be repeated in the future.
 This means that one